nim-lang/Nim/readme.md

 If you are on a fairly modern *nix system, the following steps should work:

 ```
-$ git clone git://github.com/Araq/Nimrod.git
+$ git clone git://github.com/Araq/Nim.git
-$ cd Nimrod
+$ cd Nim
-$ git clone --depth 1 git://github.com/nimrod-code/csources
+$ git clone --depth 1 git://github.com/nim-code/csources
 $ cd csources && sh build.sh
 $ cd ..
-$ bin/nimrod c koch
+$ bin/nim c koch
 $ ./koch boot -d:release
 ```

-``koch install [dir]`` may then be used to install Nimrod, or you can simply add it to your PATH.
+``koch install [dir]`` may then be used to install Nim, or you can simply add it to your PATH.
 More ``koch`` related options are documented in [doc/koch.txt](doc/koch.txt).